Framing Contractors Insurance Minnesota

 Minnesota general liability insurance helps protect your premises, products, operations, and completed operations.

-Common limits of liability coverage are $1,000,000/$2,000,000.
-The $1,000,000 represents the per occurrence limit or claim.
+Typical limits of liability coverage are $1,000,000/$2,000,000.
+The $1,000,000 represents the per-occurrence limit or claim.
 The $2,000,000 represents the aggregate limits or maximum per policy term limit for all claims presented.

-Often companies will include a $500, $1,000, or $2,500 property damage deductible.
+Companies often include a $500, $1,000, or $2,500 property damage deductible.
 Consider this when determining the proper insurance for your contracting business.

 My General Contractor is Looking for Proof of Insurance